Astana peace talks on Syria are over, what's next? (INTERVIEW)

-Adam Garrie asked Syrian journalist Afraa Dagher to reflect on the recent Astana Peace Conference and how this impacts on Syria’s long-term future.
+Adam Garrie asked Syrian political commentator Afraa Dagher to reflect on the recent Astana Peace Conference and how this impacts on Syria’s long-term future.

 AG: The new draft constitution seems to have disappointed people on all sides.
 It’s not surprising that terrorist’s whose currency is blood have rejected it, but there are many provisions which seem to weaken the Syrian Arab Republic’s standing as a secular, multi-national, multi-religious, tolerant republic for all citizens.
 What is your reaction to such provisions?